sourcegraph/handbook/content/departments/engineering/teams/batch-changes/go-to-market/server-side/index.md

 #### What are the most common complications/issues with deploying & using executors?

+Executors are best run on GCP or AWS using our provided terraform modules.
+If a customer can't or doesn't want to use terraform and one of these Cloud providers, they need to take manual steps, outlined in the docs.
+These may change over the releases, so this has to be monitored and adjusted for.
+In the future, we will provide a more straightforward non-cloud-specific setup.
+When using firecracker KVM-level isolation (recommended for high security and the default on Sourcegraph Cloud), AWS instances need to be metal instances, as AWS doesn't support nested virtualization.
+On self-managed bare metal machines, KVM support needs to be available for this feature.
+Customers have completely varying requirements for infrastructure, and it's likely we don't cover all of them yet (like custom encryption, networking tweaks, etc).
+The provided terraform modules are designed to be as flexible as possible, but we are also happy to add more customization options if they are generalizable.
+Some customers chose to fork our modules to extend them for their use cases as well.

 #### How should issues with executors be escalated?

 Executors are beta, and we encounter a very heterogenous customer setup, so it's expected that executor-related questions will be escalated fast.
 Raise either via the normal channels, or in #wg-shipping-executors.